Old Farnhamians' Association

 email from Royston Snart (1954 – 1961) who says that to him, as a small boy

 This sums up the view of all new boys in those days.
 The head was an awe-inspiring person in the 1950s.
-Extremely good looking (according to our mothers), he was a tall man with an upright bearing, whose black gown would ripple as he strode.
-His most impressive stride was a daily event as he entered a hushed school hall for the morning assembly.
+Extremely good looking (according to our mothers), he was a tall man with an upright bearing, whose black gown would ripple as he strode around the school.
+His most impressive striding was the daily event as he entered a hushed school hall for the morning assembly.
 The school captain, whose duty it was to arrange for all boys to be in their required ranks, would descend from the rostrum and headmaster and head boy would bow to each other as the assembly was solemnly handed from one to the other.

 A hymn, robustly sung if it was a favourite, was followed by a reading and set prayers, read by Mr Baxter and rotated at his choice.
 They included prayers such as the General Thanksgiving and the Prayer of St Francis but also a special School Prayer which gave thanks for the benefactors of the school.